illuminerdi/nanowrimo/README.txt

 * Easy to roll into a Rails application (that's next)
 * Separate APIs for Users, Site, Regions, and Genres
 * Page scraping place for basic user data from the profile page
+* Caches data to avoid November bandwidth issues

 Problems:
 * The Genres API on Nanowrimo.org is a little broken right now, so there's not much data to be loaded.
 * Page scraping is dumb and costly.
 And the data I get is minimal.
 Submitted request for new API features with Nanowrimo.org crew.
+* Caching is still fairly immature in this package.
+Need to tune it further before November hits.

 == SYNOPSIS: